-How to manage email and mailboxes in Mail for iPhone and iPad

-How do you manage email and mailboxes in the Mail app for iPhone and iPad?
+Manage your email and inboxes like a pro with the built-in Mail app on iOS

-The Mail app for iPhone and iPad lets you create mailboxes, mark emails, and even create VIP lists for extra-special contacts, but it can get easily confusing when there are so many buttons and shortcuts you can take.
+The Mail app for iPhone and iPad lets you create mailboxes, mark emails and even create VIP lists for extra-special contacts, but it can get confusing when there are so many buttons and shortcuts you can take.

 Here are a couple of ways that you can master your mailbox for your iPhone and iPad